St. Xavier's College, Ranchi

 St. Xavier's College, Ranchi is an Autonomous College affiliated to Ranchi University.
 It is located in the Indian state of Jharkhand.
 It was founded in 1944 by the Patna province of the Society of Jesus, a Catholic religious order that traces its origin to St. Ignatius of Loyola in 1540.

 History

 St. Xavier's College, Ranchi is a Minority Educational Institution.
 Initially it had affiliations with Patna University.
 Post 1960 the affiliation was switched to Ranchi University.
 The University Grants Commission conferred autonomous status in 2005 and granted 'College with Potential for Excellence' status in 2006.
-Grade 'A' accreditation with a rating of 3.2 out of 4 was granted by NAAC in 2013.
+Grade 'C++' accreditation with a rating of 3.2 out of 4 was granted by NAAC in 2013.
 The Intermediate section of the college is affiliated to the Jharkhand Academic Council which comes under State board of Jharkhand.